USCbiostats/xrnet/README.md

     - Ratio of min(penalty) / max(penalty)
 * User-defined set of penalties

-As an example, we may want to apply a ridge penalty to both x and external.
-In addition, we may want to have 30 penalty values computed for the regularization terms associated with both x and external.
+As an example, we may want to apply a ridge penalty to both the x variables and external data variables.
+In addition, we may want to have 30 penalty values computed for the regularization path associated with both x and external.
 We modify our model fitting as follows.

 ```R
 myPenalty <- definePenalty(penalty_type = 0, penalty_type_ext = 0, num_penalty = 30, num_penalty_ext = 30)